huaracheguarache/SPICE/README.md

 # SPICE

 The fetch_spice.py script allows you to download SPICE data and save it as a netCDF file.
-In order to run the script you must have installed the nessecary dependencies.
+In order to run the script you must have installed the necessary dependencies.
 A environment.yml file is provided to make this easy.
 The following is an example of how the script can be run from the command line:

 `python fetch_spice.py SPICE38 2023-09-01T00:00:00Z 2023-09-30T23:59:59Z test.nc`